-If you have not had the pleasure of managing a document hundreds of pages long, I’m quite happy for you!
-However, this doesn’t mean you won’t have to at some point.
+If you have not had the pleasure of managing a document hundreds of pages long, I am quite happy for you!
+However, this does not mean you will not have to at some point.
 You may end up with a monster document, whether it be for work report, writing a novel for fun, or writing your VCDX design.
-Monster documents, are nothing to fear, I promise.
-I’m here to give you some tips and tricks I’ve picked up along the way dealing with them, specifically using Microsoft Word.
+Large word documents, are nothing to fear, I promise.
+I am here to give you some tips and tricks I have picked up along the way dealing with long documents, specifically using Microsoft Word.

 Click home, then Styles Pane on the right to see the Styles in your document.
 Creating a new style is as easy as clicking New Style, giving it a name, and setting its attributes.

 Whenever you write some sort of text, use a style!
 Create styles for bullets, tables, lists, you name it!
 If it is in your document, it should have a style!

 If you are doing a lot of copying, make sure you are pasting as either unformatted text, or using the tool which will remove formatting after pasting circled below.
 After you have the content in your document, then use a style to format it properly.

 Break Down Your Large Microsoft Word Document

 Managing everything in one huge, long Word document is just a terrible idea.
 I learned this lesson the hard way.
 Break your large document into more manageable word documents.
 If you are writing a book, break down your Microsoft Word documents into chapters.
 If not, break them into smaller logical segments.

 For example, when I was writing my VCDX document, I had one document for the Conceptual Model, another for Logical/Physical Network Design, Logical/Physical Compute design, etc. Breaking things into smaller documents will make things load faster, scroll better, and all around make your life happier during your Word work.
 It is also easier if you plan on sending out portions of the document for different people.